Mauro Pezzè

 Mauro Pezzè is an Italian computer scientist.
 He is a professor of the faculty of informatics at the Università della Svizzera italiana, Switzerland where he had been the dean of the faculty of informatics from 2009 to 2011.
-He is also a professor of software engineering at the Università degli Studi di Milano-Bicocca and, since 2019, at the Constructor Institute in Schaffhausen.
+He is also a professor of software engineering at the Università degli Studi di Milano-Bicocca and, from 2019 to 2026, at the Constructor Institute in Schaffhausen.
 He has been co-chair of the International Conference on Software Engineering.

 Pezzè is the co-author of Software testing and analysis: process, principles, and techniques published by Wiley in 2007.
 His research interests are mainly software redundancy, self-healing and self-adaptive software systems.
+He was recognized as an ACM Distinguished Member in 2017.
+He was editor in chief of the journal ACM Transactions on Software Engineering and Methodology from 2018 to 2024.
+He is editor in chief of the journal IEEE Transactions on Software Engineering since January 1, 2026.